Penpalmap/penpalmap-api-v2/README.md

 ## About penpalmap-api-v2

-`penpalmap-api-v2` is a modern and efficient backend API, developed in TypeScript using an Express server for Penpalmap project.
+`penpalmap-api-v2` is a modern and efficient backend API, developed in TypeScript using an NestJS for Penpalmap project.

 ## Prerequisites